amarasa/equalize-heights/README.md

 3. **Include the Runtime Module**

-    To enable automatic equalization, import the runtime module in your main JavaScript entry file. **If you want to apply equalization only at specific breakpoints,** set options on the `window` object **before** importing the runtime.
+    To enable automatic equalization, import the runtime module in your main JavaScript entry file. **If you want to apply equalization only at specific breakpoints and/or run a callback after equalization,** set options on the `window` object **before** importing the runtime.
 For example:

     ```js
-    // Set advanced breakpoint options first.
+    // Set advanced breakpoint options and a callback.
     // In this example:
-    // - For viewports 1024px and wider, equalize heights.
+    // - For viewports between 0 and 767px, reset heights (no equalization).
-    // - For viewports between 768px and 1023px, reset heights (no equalization).
+    // - For viewports 768px and wider, equalize heights.
+    // Additionally, a callback logs the groups that were equalized.
     window.equalizeHeightsOptions = {
     	breakpoints: [
-    		{ min: 1024, action: "equalize" },
+    		{ min: 0, max: 767, action: "reset" },
-    		{ min: 768, max: 1023, action: "reset" },
+    		{ min: 768, action: "equalize" },
     	],
+    	callback: function (groups) {
+    		console.log("Equalization complete.
+Group data:", groups);
+    		// You can add additional actions here, such as triggering animations.
+    	},
     };

-    // Then import the runtime module
+    // Then import the runtime module.
     import "equalize-heights/runtime";
     ```

-    If you do not need breakpoints, simply import the runtime:
+    If you do not need advanced breakpoints or a callback, simply import the runtime:

     ```js
     import "equalize-heights/runtime";
     ```

-    This ensures the runtime code (which automatically equalizes heights on page load and on window resize) is loaded into your project.

 ---